cauld/spotify-voice-assistant/README.md

 - ✅ **Voice-first design** - Built for natural language from day one
 - ✅ **Hardware agnostic** - Works with any Spotify Connect device
-- ✅ **Search by type** - Artists, albums, tracks, playlists, and your personal playlists
+- ✅ **Search by type** - Artists, albums, tracks, and playlists
 - ✅ **Exact match preference** - Finds what you ask for across all content types, not recommendations
-- ✅ **Personal playlist access** - Search within your saved Spotify playlists with "play my workout playlist"
+- ✅ **Smart playlist search** - Checks your personal playlists first, then falls back to public Spotify playlists
 - ✅ **Complete examples** - Extended OpenAI Conversation config included
 - ✅ **Playback control** - Pause, play, skip, volume, shuffle - all via voice
 - ✅ **Artist radio mode** - Automatically shuffles when playing artists for dynamic playlists